 Yokohama International Passenger Terminal (Ōsanbashi Pier)

 Architect: Foreign Office Architects

-The current Yokohama International Passenger Terminal was constructed on Osanbashi Pier, which dates to the late 19th Century.
+Two exterior views and one interior view of the new Yokohama International Passenger Terminal on Osanbashi Pier.
+The pier itself dates to the late 19th Century.

 Jewish Museum Berlin (new wing)

 1992-1999.
 Berlin, Germany.